Patent litigator with a breadth of technical experience

 Jay’s experience as a patent prosecutor makes him a strategic asset to clients.
 He has handled a variety of matters including complex computer algorithms, oilfield modeling, artificial lift, banking operations and simple mechanical devices.
 He has also worked on IP transactions, securing trademarks, as well as licensing and performing due diligence reviews for mergers, acquisitions and investment transactions.

 Industry experience from Silicon Valley to state government

 Before his law career, Jay was a product marketing manager and engineer for more than eight years, contributing to a Silicon Valley technology company’s success from start-up to IPO to profitability.
 Thanks to this experience, Jay can empathize with clients and understands the unique challenges of growing a business.

 Previously, Jay served as general counsel for Texas State Senator Dan Patrick.
 During law school, he also worked as a legislative aide for State Representative Joe Crabb, as a committee clerk for the Texas House of Representatives and as a law clerk for the Texas Attorney General Office of Special Investigations.

-Outside the office, Jay is a dedicated lacrosse, karate, figure skating and choir dad to his three children.
+Outside the office, Jay is a dedicated hockey, karate, cross country, and choir dad to his three children.
 He has also coached his child’s baseball team for the visually impaired.